 “Sounds about right,” Stan said.
 “As well, I think that’s what God intends for each person who is a part of His church.
 Once we have been healed from our eternal separation from God, we are to get up and serve Him as disciples.”

 Bible verses to consider:

-And He (Jesus) was saying to them all, “If anyone wishes to come after Me, let him deny himself, and take up his cross daily, and follow Me.”
-Luke 9:23.
+And He was saying to them all, “If anyone wishes to come after Me, let him deny himself, and take up his cross daily, and follow Me.
+For whoever wishes to save his life shall lose it, but whoever loses his life for My sake, he is the one who will save it.”
+Luke 9:23-24.

 Prayer: Thank you, Father, for healing me of my separation from you when I accepted your free and gracious provision of the finished work of Christ Jesus on the cross.
 Thank you for healing me so that I have the opportunity to get up and serve you.
 I confess that there are too many times when I do not choose to serve you while you leave me on this side of eternity.
 Please forgive the foolishness of not serving you with the life you have given me to live.
 Please help me in following every step of your lead so I do, in fact, serve you as a disciple however, wherever, and whenever you want.
 Thank you that I can and do bring these prayers before you in the name of Jesus.
 Amen.